krzemienski/awesome-from-stars/README.md

 * [OnionBrowser/OnionBrowser](https://github.com/OnionBrowser/OnionBrowser): An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
 * [Tencent/OOMDetector](https://github.com/Tencent/OOMDetector): OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.
 * [commandeer/open](https://github.com/commandeer/open): Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
+* [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant): OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 * [openSUSE/open-build-service](https://github.com/openSUSE/open-build-service): Build and distribute Linux packages from sources in an automatic, consistent and reproducible way #obs
 * [fossasia/open-event-server](https://github.com/fossasia/open-event-server): The Open Event Organizer Server to Manage Events https://test-api.eventyay.com
 * [iheartradio/open-m3u8](https://github.com/iheartradio/open-m3u8): Open Source m3u8 Parser